maximivanov/maxivanov.io/posts/2020/serverless-graphql-with-azure-functions-and-postgresql/index.md

 I love how quickly you can log in to a cloud provider's UI and create a few resources for some random test.
 But this way of infrastructure management is neither scalable nor reproducible.
 Unless I know this is a one-time experiment I'd prefer to define the resources with Infrastructure-as-Code.
 Terraform is my tool of choice for IaC.

-To keep the post short (not sure I suceed with this 😅) I won't include the TF template here, you can find it in the starter kit repo.
+To keep the post short (I think I already failed on this 😅) I won't include the TF template here, you can find it in the starter kit repo.
 Also [How to deploy Azure Functions with Terraform](https://www.maxivanov.io/deploy-azure-functions-with-terraform/) goes in more detail on the topic.

 If DevOps and cloud resource management is not your thing, just know it contains definitions of a few resources in the cloud needed to run our GraphQL server: